nichelia/faceretrievalsystem/README.rst

 For example, the ``--force`` option might be of interest.
 See ``./bin/faceverify.py --help`` for a complete list of options.

-It is advisable to use the ``--dry-run`` option before actually running the experiments, just to see that everything is correct.
+It is advisable to use the ``--dry-run`` option before actually running the experiments, just to see that everything is set up correctly.
-Also, the Info (2) verbosity level prints useful information, e.g., by adding the ``--verbose --verbose`` (or shortly ``-vv``) on the command line.
+Also, the Info (2) verbosity level prints useful information, e.g. by adding the ``--verbose --verbose`` (or shortly ``-vv``) on the command line.
 A commonly used command line sequence to execute the face recognition algorithm on both databases could be:

 1. Run the experiments of BOVW codebook method on the ATNT database::